edavis10/redmine-jumpbox-presentation/solution/solution.md

-!SLIDE
+!SLIDE smbullets incremental
-# What problem does it solve?
+# What is it used for?

 ## Project communication

-!SLIDE bullets incremental
-# Common Uses

-* Software bug tracker
+* Software bug tracking
 * IT Helpdesk
-* Department Todo System ?

-!SLIDE bullets incremental
-# Uncommon Uses

 * Construction management
-* Sales tracker (CRM system)
+* Sales tracking (CRM)
 * Knowledge base